elizabeth-poggie/elizabeth-poggie/_content/notes/lab-4-user-interfaces.md

 Anti-pattern:

-- Fulfills the minimum criteria without striving for innovation or originality.
+- Fulfills the minimum requirements without innovation or originality.
 - Demonstrates a reluctance to explore new ideas or take calculated risks in problem-solving.
 - Fails to incorporate diverse perspectives or consider alternative methods, resulting in stagnation.